loveolsson/node-oscdeck/README.md

 ```
   {
     "key": 0,                   // The key to assign to, check node-elgato-stream-deck button map
     "symbol": "skip-forward",   // The icon rendered on the button,
                                 // referring to the names from https://materialdesignicons.com/
     "color": "green",           // Color of symbol; "red", "#FF0000", "rgb(255, 0, 0)"
     "text": "SKIP",             // Text rendered on button.
 If left blank, the icon is rendered bigger.
-    "osc": [0, "/skip", 1]    // The OSC message to send when button is pressed. [target, path, value]
+    "oscDown": [0, "/skip", 1], // The OSC message to send when button is pressed. [target, path, value]
+    "oscUp": [0, "/skip", 0]    // The OSC message to send when button is released. [target, path, value]
   }
 ```